Abdul-Rafae-Mohammed/StepByStepGuideToSetupPythonAppWithOracleATP/README.md

 **You are all set, let's begin!**

-## Lab 1: Creating a rest service on ATP.
+## Guide 1: Creating a rest service on ATP.

 **Key Objectives**: